Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 export default TodoItem;

-The component above also has a console.log statement to help you know when it renders and re-renders.
-When you run your application and check the console, you will notice that all three components render.
+The TodoItem component above also has a console.log statement to help us understand when it renders.
+When we run our application and check the console, we can notice that all three components render.

-Our component renders four times, once for the parent component (App.js), once for the Todo component, and finally, the TodoItem component renders twice because it has two elements.
-This means altogether, the application renders four times.
+We see four logs, one for the parent component (App.js), one for the Todo component, and finally, the TodoItem component renders twice because the initial todo list contains two elements.
 This is normal for the initial render.
-But when you change something in the parent component that doesn’t affect the child components, only the parent component should be rendered.

 Optimizing components with React Memo

-Let’s now memoize some of these components so that they only render when there is a change in props.
+Let us now memoize some of the children components so that they only render when there is a change in props.
 The first component that would be memoized is the Todo component.
-It is important to stop re-renders whenever a user types in the text field because it affects the state.
+It is important to stop re-renders whenever a user types in the text field.

-You can do this by wrapping the Todo component with React.memo():
+We can do this by wrapping the Todo component with memo()

 // Memoized Todo component